WEN-Research-Group/WaterQualityNearWells/README.md

-# Oil and gas wells leave measurable impacts on U.S. surface and groundwater quality
+# Large-sample evidence for water quality associations with marginal, orphaned, and unconventional oil and gas wells across the United States

 This repository contains all data and code for the manuscript:

 **Basijokaite, R., Kang, M., & Wen, T. (2026).
-Oil and gas wells leave measurable impacts on U.S. surface and groundwater quality. *Environmental Research Letters*, under review.**
+Large-sample evidence for water quality associations with marginal, orphaned, and unconventional oil and gas wells across the United States . *Environmental Research Letters*, under review.**

 ## Project Overview